I have come to a great time in my life: for the first time, the word love doesn’t do my feelings any justice.

 In a medium-sized bowl, add the cookie crumbs and 1/2 tsp cinnamon.
-Mix in 7 tbsp olive oil or melted coconut oil until the crumbs are moist and clump together slightly.
+Mix in 7 tbsp melted butter or coconut oil until the crumbs are moist and clump together slightly.
 Transfer the mixture to a 9″ springform pan and press it evenly into the bottom and 2″ up the sides of the pan.
 This is important, as it will prevent the liquid filling from overflowing and leaking through the bottom of the pan.
 Bake until the crust is fragrant and golden brown, 9-12 minutes.
 Let the pan cool completely.
 Reduce oven temperature to 300F.

 In a large bowl, aggressively whisk the cream cheese with 1 cup homemade ricotta cheese, 2 tbsp whole wheat or spelt flour, and a pinch of sea salt.
 Scrape down the bowl as needed and whisk until smooth and fluffy with no clumps (~5 minutes).
 Beat in 1 cup raw sugar, 1 tbsp vanilla, and 2 tbsp orange zest until smooth and well blended.
 Gently fold in 3/4 cup of roughly chopped 72% dark chocolate.
 Add the eggs one at a time, beating each until blended.
 Take care not to over mix!
 Pour the filling into the cooled crust and smooth the top over with a rubber spatula.

 Bake at 300F for 50-65 minutes.
 You will know it is ready when the center looks moist and jiggles like Jello-O, while the edges are slightly puffy.
 Set on a wire rack to cool completely.
 Cover and refrigerate at least 8 hours and up to 3 days.
 After sitting in the fridge for 8 hours, the cake may be unmolded and frozen for up to a month.